ruihan-dong/Awesome-AMP-Design/README.md

 ## Comprehensive works (with comments)

 *in silico* mining/generation + *in vitro/in vivo* validations

+- *Mechanism-driven screening of membrane-targeting and pore-forming antimicrobial peptides (**Adv Sci 2025** | [code](https://github.com/ComputBiophys/Pore-Forming_AMP_SVM))*
+   - 🎈 Our group's work.
+The first predictor to recognize membrane-active AMPs, even though it was just an SVM.
+   - Success rate is not high (39%).

 - *Unveiling novel antimicrobial peptides from the ruminant gastrointestinal microbiomes: A deep learning-driven approach yields an anti-MRSA candidate (**J Adv Res 2025**）*
   - It's unusual that the authors set the maximum length to 300, which is significantly longer than peptides.